Available Now

 Readers who miss novels with actual intellectual weather in them will recognize the difference quickly.
 This one is interested in endurance, inheritance, and the stubborn fact that human beings still owe each other an honest walk home.

-The Rose Covenant · Volume I of VIII · Rose Township, Michigan
+The Rose Covenant · Available Volumes · Rose Township, Michigan

-Text from The Excursion © 2026 Peter James Stouffer.
+The Rose Covenant © 2026 Peter James Stouffer.
 All rights reserved.
+Contents